-If you get the One-Parent Family Payment and you are employed or self-employed, you may be able to get the Back to Work Family Dividend when your One-Parent Family Payment stops.
-You will not be able to sign on to another social welfare payment such as Jobseeker's Allowance.
+If you get One-Parent Family Payment and you are employed or self-employed, you may be able to get Back to Work Family Dividend when your One-Parent Family Payment stops and you do not qualify for another social welfare payment.

-If you get the Working Family Payment, you may also be able to get the Back to Work Family Dividend.
+If you get Working Family Payment, you may also be able to get Back to Work Family Dividend.
 The scheme will not affect your Working Family Payment.

 Back to Work Family Dividend is paid every week for up to two years.

 |Under 12||Over 12|